CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, actionable skill that clearly guides Claude through creating a PR from staged changes.
-The workflow includes good validation checkpoints (checking branch, staged state, user confirmation).
-Minor verbosity in explanatory comments could be trimmed to improve token efficiency.
+This is a well-structured, actionable skill that clearly guides Claude through creating a simple PR from staged changes.
+The workflow includes appropriate validation checkpoints (checking branch, staged state, user confirmation).
+Minor verbosity in explanatory sentences that Claude doesn't need slightly reduces token efficiency.

 DimensionReasoningScore